kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/12_chapter_XI.md

 [^1109]: [R. STRACHEY. *On the Physical Geography of the Provinces of Kumaun and Gahrwal,* etc. *Jour.
 Roy.
 Geog.
 Soc.* 21, 1851, p.
 57.]{.footnote}

 [^1110]: [In the *Grundzüge der Physischen Erdkunde* (A. SUPAN, Leipsic 1911, 5th ed., p.
-197) the author says “The giant glacicrs of the Himalaya move much more rapidly (than the Alpine ones), with a speed which in the summer reaches 2-3 up to 7 metres,” etc.]{.footnote}
+197) the author says “The giant glaciers of the Himalaya move much more rapidly (than the Alpine ones), with a speed which in the summer reaches 2-3 up to 7 metres,” etc.]{.footnote}